 Lurie Children’s (Children’s Memorial Hospital at the time) performed Illinois’ first pediatric heart transplant in 1988.
 Our Pediatric Heart Failure and Heart Transplantation Program, the only program of its kind in the state and a leading transplant program in the country, is widely known for its ability to provide lifesaving treatment to infants, children and young adults with severe heart disease.

-Having performed 34 heart transplants in 2019, our surgeons have vast experience transplanting young patients with a wide array of complex and high-risk conditions.
+Having performed over 400 transplants at our program, and over 25 transplants per year for the past 4 years, our surgeons have vast experience transplanting young patients with a wide array of complex and high-risk conditions.
 Patients’ heart problems range from those present at birth (congenital) to arrhythmia and cardiomyopathy.

 We provide family-centered care, which means the entire family is involved in the patient’s treatment plan.
 We use a multidisciplinary team to plan your child’s treatment so that your child gets the most comprehensive care possible, along with many support programs.
 Our team members are from various healthcare specialties, and they bring a variety of experiences to the table.
 They will all weigh in on your child’s treatment and use their combined perspectives to create a holistic care plan that focuses on the whole person.